 As part of the Generation Program materials were developed to help guide participants through the APOE and amyloid disclosure sessions.
 These included an educational handout summarizing considerations for undergoing disclosure APOE and amyloid disclosure, handouts used by providers of disclosure to walk participants through the APOE and amyloid disclosure sessions, and results summary sheets for each possible APOE genotype as well as an amyloid results summary sheet.

 PDF versions of these materials can be downloaded by clicking the links below.

 When using these materials, please use the following acknowledgements:

 This Generation Program is funded by Novartis Pharma AG, Basel, Switzerland and Amgen, Thousand Oaks, CA, USA, in collaboration with the Banner Alzheimer’s Institute located in Phoenix, AZ, USA.
 Generation Study 1 is supported by funding from the National Institute on Aging (1UF1AG046150), part of the National Institutes of Health, as well as the Alzheimer’s Association, FBRI, GHR Foundation and Banner Alzheimer’s Foundation.

-API is led by Eric M. Reiman, MD, Pierre N Tariot, MD, and Jessica Langbaum, PhD, at BAI.
+API is led by Eric Reiman, MD, Pierre Tariot, MD, Robert Alexander, MD, and Jessica Langbaum, PhD, at BAI.
 The API ADAD Colombia Trial is also led by Dr. Francisco Lopera from the Neurosciences Group at the University of Antioquia.
 API’s prevention trials have benefitted from partnerships with its industry partners and the NIA.
 Its progress and productivity would not be possible without the critical contributions and leadership efforts of numerous colleagues and collaborators, and without the commitment and generosity of our valued research participants.